lquqpgqr/WoodShop/README.md

 **Project Description:**

 This is an Furniture Shop Management Software.
-This app is built using Java Swing and MySQL
+This app is built using Java Swing and MSSSQL.

 **Required Softwares to run the project:**